-David Tenney enters his second season as Sports Science & Performance Manager after spending the previous five seasons as fitness coach.
+David Tenney enters his third season as Director of Performance & Sports Science after spending the previous five seasons as fitness coach.
 He is one of Major League Soccer’s most respected and progressive minds in sports science.

 Tenney implemented the Catapult GPS program which measures player movement in games and practices, as well as the Omegawave technology that tests player’s heart rate variability and state of readiness before and after participation.